Not so long ago, Jimmy Garoppolo was the crown prince of Santa Clara and poised to reign over the entire Bay.

 The third: Garoppolo’s contract structure allows eyes to wander.
 The 49ers can cut Garoppolo after the 2020 season or the next with little dead money attached, daring fans to dream of Aaron Rodgers in red and gold starting in 2021, or another option who could theoretically take the 49ers to the top after Garoppolo came up short.

 His teammates say he’s well equipped for life under a microscope, a positive for the 49ers considering he’ll be there most of the 2020 season as his easy contract out gets closer.
-There’s no doubting he’ll be the starting quarterback next year and could hold the title well beyond that.
+There’s no doubt he’ll be the starting quarterback next year and could hold the title well beyond that.

 Those who long for another option should ponder whether he’s the right fit for the team and the right fit for the scheme.
 The answer to both heading into the 2020 season is an unqualified yes.